AI is all the rage on tech websites, but it can still seem like a pretty obscure, inaccessible tactic for B2B companies.

 - What areas would they specifically target?

 Try this exercise: assemble a team to envision how your company could potentially fail in five years.
 Think about the worst case scenario, and imagine what would have protected you from getting to that dire point.
-This can be an effective way of building a solid strategy that will open up room for innovation driven by AI.
+This can be an effective way of building a solid strategy that will open up room for innovation driven by AI and new integration AI tools like Edge AI.

 Next, look at your internal processes and key interdependencies from both a technological and interdepartmental standpoint.
 This is where most organizations tend to get over complicated.
 The key here is to strive for simplicity.
 This will be important when it comes to quickly adopting cutting edge technology in a way that will give you a competitive edge over other companies.